jayz922/jayz922/README.md

 ### 🌱 My Focus

-I am currently refining my fullstack development skills for my capstone project, as well as continuing to expand my knowledge in Machine Learning technologies and implementations.
+I am currently refining my fullstack development skills using MEAN stack for my capstone project, as well as continuing to expand my knowledge in Machine Learning technologies and implementations.

 <!--
 **jayz922/jayz922** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.